microsoft/TypeScript-Handbook/pages/declaration files/Do's and Don'ts.md

 }
 ```

-*Why*: Using `void` is safer because it prevents you from accidently using the return value of `x` in an unchecked way:
+*Why*: Using `void` is safer because it prevents you from accidentally using the return value of `x` in an unchecked way:

 ```ts
 function fn(x: () => void) {